farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 http://www.joelonsoftware.com/items/2008/09/15.html

-The talk discussed whether the same game mechanism can be applied to the things like issue tracking or similiar.
-From my point of view, it is useless to use game machanism in this situation.
-The reason that stackoverflow can success lies on that they just captured the  use of fade system in opensource community, as all hackers like to be approved as great hacker, as what is happening in wikipedia.
-Whether the same theroy can be applied in issue tracking systems inside a internal company is questionable.
-Although MSDN has basic the same structure as wikipedia, the content of MSDN and wikipedia have different involvement of users.
+The talk discussed whether the same game mechanism can be applied to the things like issue tracking or similar.
+From my point of view, it is useless to use game mechanism in this situation.
+The reason that stackoverflow can success lies on that they just captured the  use of fade system in opensource community, as all hackers like to be approved as great hacker, as what is happening in Wikipedia.
+Whether the same theory can be applied in issue tracking systems inside a internal company is questionable.
+Although MSDN has basic the same structure as Wikipedia, the content of MSDN and Wikipedia have different involvement of users.
 So I myself didn't approve this research.

 GHTorrent